Dragjon/Dragjon/README.md

 ## 💼 Currently
 - Working as a ```student``` at ```BPGHS```
 - Improving my chess engine <a href="https://github.com/Dragjon/Polonium">Polonium</a> and trying to make it stronger.
+- Improving my python chess engine <a href="https://github.com/Dragjon/Imperious">Imperious</a> and trying to make it stronger.
 - Learning more about the structure of NNUE/Neural networks for evaluating chess positions.

 ## 🔧 Technologies & Tools